datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 ## Importing tabular data into R
-There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installtion comes with (so called "base" R) to import a comma-delimited file, a sequencing sample submission sheet.
+There are several ways to import data into R. For our purpose here, we will focus on using the tools every R installation comes with (so called "base" R) to import a comma-delimited file, a sequencing sample submission sheet.
 We will

 First, we need to load the sheet using a function called `read.csv()`.